civitai/civitai/README.md

 1. Commit your changes and push the branch to your forked repository.
 1. Open a pull request on our repository.

+If you would like to be more involved, consider joining the **Community Development Team**!
+For more information on the team as well as how to join, see [Calling All Developers: Join Civitai's Community Development Team](https://civitai.com/articles/7782).

 ## Sponsors

 Support this project by becoming a sponsor.
 Your logo will show up here with a link to your website.

 ## License

 Apache License 2.0 - Please have a look at the [LICENSE](/LICENSE) for more details.

 [contributors-shield]: https://img.shields.io/github/contributors/civitai/civitai.svg?style=for-the-badge
 [contributors-url]: https://github.com/civitai/civitai/graphs/contributors